Seitk/FB-Gallery/README.md

 This project is an attempt to re-implement the experience of inaction from facebook timeline to photo browser and to figure out how the animations are done.
 I may not completely implement all features in it.
 The demo is to illustrate how can be done.

+Update:
+Use MWPhotoBrowser as image viewer (Sorry im lazy lol)

 TODO:
 - Orientation handling
-- Multiple photos
-- Photo zooming
-- Photo description
+- FB-like Photo description
-- Support remote image

 Happy Coding!